Outlook Uncertain On Gun Policy As Trump Signals Openness — With NRA In His Ear

 "We have very, very strong background checks right now," Trump told reporters in the Oval Office.

 Continued Trump: "But we have, sort of, missing areas and areas that don't complete the whole circle.
 And we're looking at different things.
-And I have to tell you that it is a mental problem ...
+And I have to tell you that it is a mental problem. ...
 It's not the gun that pulls the trigger; it's the person that pulls the trigger."

 Then on Wednesday the president repeated some of those points and added that what he feared was a tactic by Democrats in which they opened negotiations but then insisted on elements that would take any bill beyond the point he was willing to support.